-In connection with the Business Combination, the Company entered in to the Amended and Restated Registration Rights Agreement (the "Amended and Restated Registration Rights Agreement") with Kevin Appelbaum Revocable Trust, an affiliate of Kevin Appelbaum, our director and chief executive officer and beneficial owner of more than 5% of our common stock, and David P. Perry 2015 Trust (the "Perry Trust"), an affiliate of David Perry, the executive chairman of our board of directors and beneficial owner of more than 5% of our common stock, Mountain Crest Capital LLC (the "Sponsor"), a beneficial owner of more than 5% of our common stock, and certain affiliates of the Sponsor.
+In connection with the Business Combination, the Company entered in to the Amended and Restated Registration Rights Agreement (the "Amended and Restated Registration Rights Agreement") with Kevin Appelbaum Revocable Trust, an affiliate of Kevin Appelbaum, our director and chief executive officer and beneficial owner of more than 5% of our common stock, and David P. Perry 2015 Trust (the "Perry Trust"), an affiliate of David Perry, the executive chairman of our board of directors and beneficial owner of more than 5% of our common stock, and certain affiliates of the Sponsor.
+The Amended and Restated (the "Sponsor"), a beneficial owner of more than 5% of our common stock, and certain affiliates of the Sponsor.
 The Amended and Restated Registration Rights Agreement dated January 7, 2021 by and among the Company, the Sponsor and its affiliates.
 The Amended and Restated Registration Rights Agreement requires the Company to, among other things, file a resale registration statement on behalf of the stockholders no later than 30 days from the Closing.
 The Registration Rights Agreement also provides certain demand registration rights and piggyback registration rights to the stockholders, subject to underwriter cutbacks and issuer blackout periods.
-The Company has agreed to pay certain fees and expenses relating to registrations under the Amended and Restated Registration Rights Agreement.
-A copy of the Amended and Restated Registration Rights Agreement is included as Exhibit 4.1 to this Registration Statement on Form S-1 and is incorporated by reference herein.
+The Company has agreed to pay certain fees and expenses relating to registrations under the Amended and Restated Registration Rights Agreement is included as Exhibit 4.1 to this Registration Statement on Form S-1 and is incorporated by reference herein.